AI Screenr

 Knowledge areas to assess:

-account value vs. platform value framingcost-of-distraction accountingprecedent and escalation managementalternatives (manual, services, contract-only)stakeholder communication
+account value vs. platform valuecost of distractionprecedent and escalation managementalternatives (manual, services, contract-only)stakeholder communication

 Pre-written follow-ups: